Section 3: The Fossil Record

 Paleontologists use the geological time scale, or a “calendar” of Earth’s history to represent evolutionary time.
 After Precambrian Time, about 570 million years ago, the geological time scale is divided into three eras called Paleozoic, Mesozoic, and Cenozoic.
 Those eras are then subdivided into periods, which range in length from tens of millions of years to less than two million years.

-During Precambrian time, the first photosynthetic bacteria formed structures called stromatolites.
-By the end of this era, organisms such as algae, sponges and jellyfish filled the ocean.
-During Paleozoic time, there was an explosion of life with many types of invertebrates, including amphibians and reptiles and plant phyla.
-During the Mesozoic era flowering plants and mammals appear.
+During the Precambrian time, the first photosynthetic bacteria formed structures called stromatolites.
+By the end of this era, organisms such as algae, sponges, and jellyfish filled the ocean.
+During the Paleozoic time, there was an explosion of life with many types of invertebrates, including amphibians and reptiles, and plant phyla.
+During the Mesozoic era, flowering plants and mammals appear.
 Dinosaurs roamed the earth.
 This era is divided into three periods: Triassic, Jurassic, and Cretaceous.
 During the Cenozoic time period, primates evolved and diversified.